top of page

 You have certain rights regarding protected health information that we maintain about you, including rights to:

 • Get an electronic or paper copy of your medical record.
 You can ask to see or get an electronic or paper copy of your medical record and other health information we have about you.
-Contact us at the information below to ask us how to do this.
+Contact us using the information below to ask us how to do this.
 We will provide a copy or a summary of your health information, usually within 30 days of your request.
 We may charge a reasonable, cost-based fee.

 • Request confidential communications.
 You can ask us to contact you in a specific way (for example, home or office phone) or to send mail to a different address.
 We will say, “yes” to all reasonable requests.

 • Ask us to limit what we use or share.
-You can ask us not to use or share certain health information for treatment, payment, or our operations.
+You can ask us not to use or share certain medical information for treatment, payment, or our operations.
 We are not required to agree to your request, and we may say “no” if it would affect your care.

 • Get a list of those with whom we’ve shared information.
-You can ask for a list (accounting) of the times we’ve shared your health information for 6 years prior to the date you ask, who we shared it with, and why.
+You can ask for a list (accounting) of the times we’ve shared your medical information for 6 years prior to the date you ask, who we shared it with, and why.
 We will include all disclosures except for those about treatment, payment, and health care operations, and certain other disclosures (such as any you asked us to make).
 We’ll provide one accounting a year for free but will charge a reasonable, cost-based fee if you ask for another one within 12 months.

 • Get a copy of this privacy notice.
 You can ask for a paper copy of this notice at any time, even if you have agreed to receive the notice electronically.
 We will provide you with a paper copy promptly.